You are here

 The volunteer members of the MLA Books Panel solicit and generate ideas for new books and evaluate proposals.
 The Books Panel can help prospective authors shape their idea into a proposal that can be successfully published.

 - have a well-defined approach to a subject

 - focus on best practices rather than current practices and answer the following questions: what are the best practices, what are trouble areas, what would you never do again, what are some organizational, models and what are their respective advantages and disadvantages?

-Step One: The first step of the process is to complete a brief form that identifies the book's objectives.
-If Step One is approved by the MLA Books Panel and copublisher, you will be asked to submit Step Two.
+Complete a brief form that identifies the book's objectives.
+If the Step One is approved by the MLA Books Panel and copublisher, you will be asked to submit a Step Two.

 Email three to five pages that contain the following:

 - Preliminary table of contents, including an estimate of the length or number of words for each chapter, as well as the length of the total manuscript.
 Please specify types and approximate sizes of indexes.